ga-curriculum/ml-workflow-and-best-practices/bias-variance-tradeoff/README.md

 ## Variance
 Again, lets imagine we are learning to shoot at a target.
 If we over-adjust every time we shoot, considering tiny variations in wind speed and hand movement, our shots will be spread all over the target.
 In ML terms, model with high variance memorizes the training data instead of learning general patterns, leading to poor test performance.

-Variance measures how much the model’s predictions fluctuate for different training datasets.
+Variance measures how much the model's predictions fluctuate for different training datasets.
 High Variance leads to **overfitting (model is too complex)**.
 Models with high variance:
 - Demonstrate high accuracy on training data but poor generalization on test data.
 - Capture noise instead of meaningful patterns.

-For example, Deep Neural Networks (DNN) with too many layers usually end up in a machine learning model with high variance.
+For example, Deep Learning Architectures with too many layers and complex configurations usually end up in a machine learning model with high variance.

 ### How to Reduce Variance
 - Using a simpler model (For example, using Random Forest instead of Deep Neural Network).